-- Step 1 Choose Administration > Admin Access > Access Settings > IP Access. - Step 2 Click the Allow only Listed IP addresses to Connect radio button.

-Connection on Port 161 (SNMP) is used for administrative access.
+- Step 1 Choose Administration > Admin Access > Access Settings > IP Access. - Step 2 Choose the service for which you want to configure access restriction by clicking the corresponding service tab.
+You can configure access restriction for the following services: - Admin GUI and CLI - Admin Services (ERS API, OpenAPI) - User Services (Guest, BYOD, and Posture) - Step 3 Click the Allow only Listed IP addresses to Connect radio button. - Note Connection on Port 161 (SNMP) is used for administrative access.
 However, when IP access restrictions are configured, the snmpwalk fails if the node from which it was performed is not configured for administrative access.

-- Step 3 In the Configure IP List for Access Restriction area, click Add. - Step 4 In the Add IP CIDR dialog box, enter the IP addresses in the classless interdomain routing (CIDR) format in the IP Address field.
+Step 4 In the Configure IP List for Access Restriction area, click Add.

-Note This IP address can be an IPv4 or an IPv6 address.
-You can configure multiple IPv6 addresses for a Cisco ISE node.

-- Step 5 Enter the subnet mask in the Netmask in CIDR format field. - Step 6 Click OK.
+- Step 5 In the Add IP CIDR dialog box, enter the IP addresses in the classless interdomain routing (CIDR) format in the IP Address field. - Note This IP address can be an IPv4 or an IPv6 address.
+You can configure multiple IPv6 addresses for a Cisco ISE node. - Step 6 Enter the subnet mask in the Netmask in CIDR format field.

+Step 7 Click OK.